Uskok War: Second siege of Gradisca

+Count John Ernest of Nassau-Siegen landed in Monfalcone with 4,000 Dutch mercenaries, increasing the Venetian forces to 20,000 men; English soldiers also arrived.
 At dawn on 2 June the Dutch occupied San Martino del Carso, and the Austrians abandoned their positions between Gradisca and the plateau to the Venetians.
 With a thousand men, Camillo Trevigliano engaged the Austrians in Gorizia.
 Six galleys attacked Duino Castle.